Patternslib/Patterns/src/pat/inject/documentation.md

 `::before`
 Like in CSS, the pseudo-element (a position) right before the content of the target element.
 The so far non-existing, but soon-to-be first child of the target element.

-Can be used for `target` and combined with `:element`.
+Can be used for `target` and combined with `::element`.

 `::after`
 Like in CSS, the pseudo-element (a position) right before the content of the selected element.
-It can be used for the `target` and combined with `:element`.
+It can be used for the `target` and combined with `::element`.

 Let's see these in action and combination: